Block Mortar Calculator

 Step Three: Estimate Mortar

 The final step will be to find the yield of the mortar you’re using and divide the total number of blocks by the yield.
-The typical 80-pound bag of mortar will yield 12 blocks so you can calculate by dividing the square footage by 12.
+Each brand of pre-mixed mortar can cover a different number of blocks, depending on the formula used by the manufacturer.

 Coverage for mortar mixes and various quantities of blocks.